MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/3-api-docs.md

 When working with nearly any programming language, one of the most important development tools at your disposal is the API documentation itself.
-API documentation is essentially the reference manual for the libraries of a language, containing the specifics about how all the puzzle pieces fit together; for example, all types and functions along with any required/optional inputs.
+API documentation is essentially the reference manual for the libraries of a language, containing the specifics about how all the moving pieces fit together; for example, all types and functions along with any required/optional inputs.
 Such documentation often includes both nitty-gritty details as well as bigger-picture context—e.g. the accepted input types to a function along with a conceptual description of what the function actually does.

 Besides checking QDK libraries, quantum space crew members can contribute to its growth and add their own programs and consideration to the documentation.